stanford-ppl/Delite/README.md

 2. Build `virtualization-lms-core` by running the `sbt` command `publish-local`

-3. Create a `local.properties` file inside the `Delite` and the `virtualization-lms-core` folder with the following lines.
+3. Create a `local.properties` from the sample `local.properties.sample` file inside the `virtualization-lms-core` folder with the following lines.
 Select the appropriate line based on your system and replace with appropriate paths.
-Absolute paths must be used if the `scala-virtualized` directory is outside of either project.
+Absolute paths must be used if the `scala-virtualized` directory is outside of the project.

         #Project local properties
         # Windows:
-        scala.virtualized.home=C:/PPL/scala-virtualized/build/pack
+        scala.virtualized.home=C:/ppl/scala-virtualized/dists/latest
         # Unix:
-        scala.virtualized.home=/PPL/scala-virtualized/build/pack
+        scala.virtualized.home=/ppl/scala-virtualized/dists/latest

+4. Create a `delite.properties` file from the sample `delite.properties.sample` inside the `Delite` folder with the following lines.
+Replace with appropriate paths.
+Absolute paths must be used if the `scala-virtualized` directory is outside of either project.

+        # Delite project properties
+        [delite]
+        # Location of Scala virtualized
+        scala.virtualized.home=/ppl/scala-virtualized/dists/latest

+        # Location of Scala installation
+        scala.vanilla.home=/usr/share/scala/scala-2.8.1

+        # Location of Java installation
+        java.home=/usr/lib/jvm/java-7-sun/

+        # Location of application data
+        apps.data=/ppl/delite/data

+        # Location of ICC
+        intel.icc=/opt/intel/bin
+        # Location of MKL libraries one level above the mkl folder, with Intel librarys under lib
+        intel.mkl=/opt/intel

+        # Location of CUDA installation
+        nvidia.cuda=/usr/local/cuda

+        # Location of virtualization lms core
+        libs.lms.home=/ppl/virtualization-lms-core
+        # Location of the runtime
+        runtime.classes=runtime/target/scala_2.8.1/classes
+        tests.verbose=true

-4. Generate the `scala-virtualized` compiler by running `ant` in the `scala-virtualized` directory
+5. Generate the `scala-virtualized` compiler by running `ant fastdist` in the `scala-virtualized` directory

-5. You should be able to run `sbt` from the Delite directory.
+6. You should be able to run `sbt` from the Delite directory.

-6. Update dependencies by running the `sbt` command `update`
+7. Update dependencies by running the `sbt` command `update`

 IDEA project setup instructions
 --------------------------